WallStreetMojo

 Example #2

 Let us take the above example again and illustrate the impact of trading on thin equity on shareholder return.
-In this case, let us assume that the company raised $2,000,000 of debt and infused only $500,000 of equity to acquire the factory.
-Determine the rate of return for the shareholders assuming the cost of debt to be 5% and that there is no income tax if the factory is expected to generate an annual profit of:
+Let us assume that the company raised $2,000,000 of debt and infused only $500,000 of equity to acquire the factory.
+Determine the rate of return for the shareholders taking the cost of debt to be 5% and that there is no income tax if the factory is expected to generate an annual profit of: -

 1. $250,000